 - Reimagine: The beauty of ECONYL® regenerated nylon is that it has the potential to be recycled infinitely, without ever losing its quality.

-After this process, the waste is transformed into pellets which are sent to our manufacturing partners in Italy, China and Turkey.
+After this process, the waste is transformed into pellets which are sent to our manufacturing partners in Italy, South Korea, China and Turkey.

 We would love to make our products in Chile, but the quality we want to meet to compete in the international market is not yet to be found in our country.
 That is why, in order to make efficient use of our resources, we are working hard to ensure the best quality, so our products can last a lifetime, and therefore avoid new waste.
 It is in this line that we decided to use stainless steel hinges and high quality glass, both of the best components you can find in the industry.